robert-westenberger/knowledgebase/deep-learning/how-deep-learning-works-under-the-hood.md

 It does the whole calculation in C (or if you're using an nvidia GPU, in CUDA).

 ## Second try: Stochastic Gradient Descent (SGD)
+We can't really improve our pixel similarity approach.
+We don;t have any kind of weight assignment, or any way of improving based on testing and effectiveness of a weight assignment.
+In other words, we can't really improve our pixel similarity approach by modifying a set of weights / paramters.